ashishKujur7/ashishKujur7.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}

 I am Ashish Kujur, a student of Mathematics from [Rourkela, Odisha](https://en.wikipedia.org/wiki/Rourkela).
-Currently, I am a first year PhD student of Mathematics at the [Indian Institute of Science Education and Research in Thiruvananthapuram](https://www.iisertvm.ac.in/).
+Currently, I am a second year PhD student of Mathematics at the [Indian Institute of Science Education and Research in Thiruvananthapuram](https://www.iisertvm.ac.in/).
 My PhD advisor is [Md.
 Ramiz Reza](https://www.iisertvm.ac.in/faculty/ramiz).

 I did my bachelor's at Loyola College, Chennai, and my master's at IISER Thiruvananthapuram.
 <div>